Children and incontinence

 What can be done to enhance your child’s bladder control?Fortunately there is a lot of help available, which can help your child have control over the bladder: If the problem is constipation it can be corrected by a high fiber diet, increased fluid intake and maybe replacing some of the milky drinks with water.
 In general it is important that your child gets enough liquid, as the bladder needs something to work with.
 It is also a good idea to let your son sit down, when he urinates, as this position makes it is easier to empty the bladder.
 If it is difficult for your child to empty the bladder at the initial visit to the toilet, it may be an idea to have a second go straight away, after a minute or two.
 The child also needs peace and quit when on the toilet and shouldn’t be rushed.

-In Denmark the incontinence treatment will typically consist of the following phases: - during a period of three consecutive days you will have to fill in a liquid and urination form, so the amount your child drinks and urinates can be measured.
+An incontinence treatment will typically consist of the following phases: - during a period of three consecutive days you will have to fill in a liquid and urination form, so the amount your child drinks and urinates can be measured.
 Thereby, it can be determined if your child’s bladder can accommodate what it is supposed to on the basis of the child’s age. - the bladder’s level of function will be tested - the bladder will be scanned to see if it empties properly - the urine is examined to establish sugar and bacteria levels - medical treatment can eventually be used If your child also suffers from fecal incontinence (stool), this needs treating prior to urine incontinence.

-Use cool looking incontinence underpants while your child has problems staying dry during the daytimeWhile you work on getting rid of your child’s problem, you can minimize his/hers concerns with the recurrent accidents by using cool looking incontinence underpants.
+Use cool looking incontinence underpants while your child has problems staying dry during the daytimeWhile you work on getting rid of your child’s problem, you can minimize his/her's concerns with the recurrent accidents by using cool looking incontinence underpants.
 Your child can then focus on having fun rather than worrying about hiding the problem.